The generic basis and flavour non-universal SMEFT: Preliminaries: weak bases and subsets of operators

+In the previous subsection, we discussed characteristics of subsets of operators, but no explanation was given for the existence of this particular subset.
+This explanation must come from the underlying NP, and usually arises from symmetry arguments.

-{\it \bf Producing a subset of operators ---} Here is an example of a NP model that produces the desired subset of ${\cal O}^{(1)}_{\ell q}$ operators.
-The SM gauge symmetry is extended by a $U(1)'$ symmetry at the TeV scale, in which the $Z'$ gauge boson couples only to LH SM fermions.
-In the weak basis, its couplings are given by
+For example, consider again the case discussed in the previous section: we take the Hamiltonian of Eq.~\eqref{H_orig} with restrictions $C^{(1)}_{\ell q}\vert_{prst}=0$ unless $prst=2222$ or $2233$.
+Can we find a NP model that explains why only two operators are nonzero, while the seven others are absent?
+One such model could be an extension of the SM gauge symmetry by a $U(1)'$ symmetry at the TeV scale.
+The gauge boson associated with this new symmetry is a $Z'$.
+It can be chosen to couple only to LH SM fermions.
+The couplings are